ccoombes/ccoombes.github.io/_posts/2020-08-11-welcome-to-my-blog.md

 > Some people want it to happen, some wish it would happen, others make it happen.
 > <cite>Michael Jordan</cite>

 What topics will be covered?
 In a career that has spanned almost 15 years across the full spectrum of IT Operations roles, service desk to management.
-While I will lean on my experiences from over the years, these roles have primarily been with manufacturing organizations with a focus on traditional on-premise infrastructure.
+While I will lean on my experiences from over the years, these roles have primarily been with manufacturing organisations with a focus on traditional on-premise infrastructure.
 The focus of this blog will be the discovery of the 'modern' infrastructure landscape and the practices that enable it.

 Follow my journey to the clouds!